1. Choose Your Programme

 3. Apply to Programmes and for Scholarships

 The universities offer scholarships for those Bachelor's and Master's level students who are required to pay tuition fees.
 You usually apply for a scholarship from the university at the same time when you apply for admission.
-For more info on this, check out the programme descriptions at Studyinfo.fi - and contact the university if necessary.
+For more info on your scholarship options, check out the programme descriptions at Studyinfo.fi - and contact the university if necessary.